 Eye Excellence, a leader in cutting-edge vision correction eyewear and procedures, has performed countless premium eyeglass fittings for patients in Houston, Missouri City and the surrounding areas of Texas.

 In the past, eyeglasses were unsightly medical necessities.
-Today, well-known designers, such as Burberry and Michael Kors, create stunning frames that complement the savviest dresser’s wardrobes.
+Today, well-known designers, such as Tom Ford, Versace, and Marc Jacobs, create stunning frames that complement the savviest dresser’s wardrobes.
 Instead of hiding vision problems with contacts, many of today’s consumers in need of vision correction choose stylish frames that show their taste in fashion.

 Overview of Today’s Advanced Lenses

 Initially, consumers had no choice other than glass lenses for their eyewear.
 Over time, plastic lenses took root, but those lenses were still heavy and cumbersome.
 Now, eye doctors make most lenses from lightweight, scratch and shatter resistant progressive plastics with optional ultraviolet filters.
 Modern eyeglass lenses weigh less, have a thinner profile and are more scratch-resistant than their plastic predecessors.